distrinet-emu/distrinet-emu.github.io/installation.md

 # Installation

-Here we explain how to install Distrinet in your machine.
-You can install it directly on your machine or you can use docker(mandatory if you use windows).
+You can install Distrinet directly on your machine or you can use Docker (mandatory if you use Windows).

-IMPORTANT: You need to install distrinet only on your Client machine.
+IMPORTANT: You need to install Distrinet only on your Client machine.

-This is a typical Distrinet Scenario:
+This is a typical Distrinet scenario:

 ![alt text](images/Distrinet_scenario.png)

-## Installation in a Linux machine
+## Installation on a Linux machine
 ### Prerequisites
 Make sure to have git, python3 and pip installed.
-If not you can run:
+If not, you can run:
 ```
 sudo apt update && sudo apt install -y git python3-minimal python3-pip
 ```
 ### Installation
-Move into your home directory, and clone Distrinet repository.
+Move into your home directory, and clone Distrinet repository:
 ```
 cd ~
 git clone https://github.com/Giuseppe1992/Distrinet.git